LibrePOS/server/README.md

-# server
+# LibrePOS Server
-The backend server for LibrePOS
+This is the backend server for LibrePOS